 Product Managers need to have a deep sense of what their competitors can do.
 More important, make sure you are ahead of the curve and know what their next move is.
 Their strengths and weaknesses will help you make better product decisions.

-The five dimensions that are crucial to understand about competitors are:
+The five dimensions that are crucial to understand your competitors are:

-The Product team: You need to know how good is their Product team.
-The people in charge of making products, How much experience they have?.
-The engineering team, How good is it?.
+The Product team: You need to know how good their Product team is.
+The people in charge of making the product, How much experience they have?
+How good are they?.

 Design and User Experience: How well designed is their product?
 Do they use the user experience as a differentiator?.